Tukoji Rao Holkar: Life and career

 He actively participated in the conquests of Punjab and fought in the Battles of Lahore, Attock, and Peshawar in which he commanded many of the Maratha forces in the Punjab region and the frontier regions of Attock and Peshawar.
-He also conquered Jallalabad for a brief period where he defeated Jahan Khan.
-Later after the debacle in Third Battle of Panipat, he played an important role Maratha Resurrection and subsequent First Anglo-Maratha War.
+He also conquered Jalalabad where he defeated Jahan Khan.
+Later after the debacle in Third Battle of Panipat, he played an important role in the Maratha Resurrection and subsequently in the First Anglo-Maratha War.
 Post that his relation with Mahadaji Scindia deteriorated.

+Shah Alam spent six years in the Allahabad fort and after the capture of Delhi in 1771 by the Marathas, left for his capital under their protection.
+He was escorted to Delhi by Mahadaji Shinde and left Allahabad in May 1771.
+During their short stay, Marathas constructed two temples in the Allahabad city, one of them being the famous Alopi Devi Mandir.
+After reaching Delhi in January 1772 and realising the Maratha intent of territorial encroachment, however, Shah Alam ordered his general Mirza Najaf Khan to drive them out.
+In retaliation, Tukoji Rao Holkar and Visaji Krushna Biniwale attacked Delhi and defeated Mughal forces in 1772.
+The Marathas were granted an imperial sanad for Kora and Allahabad.
+They turned their attention to Oudh to gain these two territories.
+Shuja was however, unwilling to give them up and made appeals to the English and the Marathas did not fare well at the Battle of Ramghat.
+The Maratha and British armies fought in Ram Ghat, but the sudden demise of the Peshwa and the civil war in Pune to choose the next Peshwa forced the Maratha to retreat.

 Tukoji Rao died on 15 August 1797.
 He left behind him "the character of a good soldier, a plain, unaffected man and one whose courage was superior to his craft.
 The records show that during his lifetime he never used a seal of his own, and always been remained loyal to Malhar Rao and his family until his last breath."